jdev86/solace-candidate-assement/README.md

 - **Specialties Section**: Specialties are shown as pills.
 If there are many, the section is collapsible—showing 4 by default, with a "+N more" pill and a "Close" button to expand/collapse.
 - **Pagination**: Paginated advocate list.
 - **Accessibility**: Buttons and controls are accessible and keyboard-friendly.
-- **Tailwind CSS**: All styling is handled via Tailwind utility classes for maintainability and rapid development.
+- **Tailwind CSS**: Most styling is handled via Tailwind utility classes for maintainability and rapid development.

 ---